Deploy dbbot and Configure Ansible

 cd ~

-tar -zxvf "dbbot-${dbbot_version}-Linux-x86_64.tar.gz" -C /usr/local
+tar -zxvf "dbbot-${dbbot_version}.tar.gz" -C /usr/local

 Recommended installation path: /usr/local.